numpy/numpy/doc/source/reference/random/bit_generators/index.rst

 NumPy uses a `SeedSequence` class to mix the seed in a reproducible way that introduces the necessary entropy to produce independent and largely non- overlapping streams.
-Small seeds may still be unable to reach all possible initialization states, which can cause biases among an ensemble of small-seed runs.
+Small seeds are unable to fill the complete range of initializaiton states, and lead to biases among an ensemble of small-seed runs.
 For many cases, that doesn't matter.
 If you just want to hold things in place while you debug something, biases aren't a concern.
 For actual simulations whose results you care about, let ``SeedSequence(None)`` do its